-The Peel Refuge will be tailored to provide specialist responses for women who are escaping FDV, presenting with or without children, who also have mental health and substance use concerns.
+The Peel Refuge will be tailored to provide specialist person-centred responses for women who are escaping FDV, presenting with or without children, who also have mental health concerns and/or harm from alcohol and other drugs.
 This therapeutic refuge service model will be the first of its kind in Western Australia.

 Communities will publish information and updates about the Peel Refuge and Kwinana Refuge on this page.

 Information and updates will also be provided via email to those who are participating in co-design sessions and/or have registered their interest in either refuge.